rksawyer/memfault-docs/docs/android/android-bort.md

 1. [Bug reports](#bug-reports-via-memfaultdumpstaterunner), a diagnostics
    reporting tool built into AOSP.
-2. [Memfault Caliper](#memfault-caliper), a system designed to precisely specify what diagnostics information to collect on the device.
+2. [Memfault Caliper](#memfault-caliper), a system designed to precisely specify what diagnostics information to collect on the device for improved performance and privacy.

 Below is a summary of the Bort SDK features and the version of the SDK in which they were added.